 I’m Tony Geer, a designer, project manager and photographer.
-During the day I’m a Senior Project Manager at FUSE Marketing Group.
+During the day I’m a Senior Project Manager at an advertising agency in Toronto.
+My wife and I are also newborn and family photographers at our little photography studio, Mon Petit Chou Photography.

 I’ve loved reading for as long as I can remember.
 I remember when my twin brother and I finished reading all of the Hardy Boys books in our library and reluctantly began reading the Nancy Drews.
 I remember struggling through the first few chapters of the Fellowship of the Ring at the age of twelve or thirteen and nearly giving up, before being told by my brothers that it would be well worth it to continue (I’ve since read the trilogy twice more).
 I remember finishing Kazuo Isiguro’s Never Let Me Go and thinking about it for weeks afterwards.
 A good book takes you places, challenges you to reevaluate the way you do things and teaches you to treasure and appreciate the relationships that you have.